Postgraduate Course: Future Governance (fusion on-site) (EFIE11072)

 We will engage critically with the interface between governance/public policy and technology especially technological innovation and change in liberal democracies.
 This will include access to and engagement with government services from agenda setting through to implementation and evaluation.
 We will consider how technology is, and may be, used in the delivery of public services.
 The processes of data analysis in the era of 'big data' will be investigated.
 We will evaluate emerging technologies in artificial intelligence and the opportunities and limitations presented by these developments.
 We will investigate how social media has been used as a communication tool in both political messaging and campaigning and will discuss the possible impact this has had.
 We will investigate the likely direction of innovation and future development.

 This course will be taught in a hybrid format.

-In the one week pre-intensive stage, the students are allocated into a peer-reading groups where each student is allocated a key article to produce a 500 word synopsis.
-All articles and synopsis will be discussed within seminars as part of the intensive sessions.
+In the one week pre-intensive stage, the students are allocated into a peer-reading groups where each student is allocated a key article.
+All articles will be discussed within seminars as part of the intensive sessions.